ocbe-uio/imml/docs/auto_tutorials/generate_missing_modalities.rst

 Step 3: Simulate missing data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Using ``Amputer``, we introduce missing data to simulate a scenario where some modalities are missing.
-Here, 80% of the samples will be incomplete following a mutually exclusive missing (MEM) pattern.
+Here, 80% of the samples will be incomplete following a random missing (MCAR) pattern.

 ..
 GENERATED FROM PYTHON SOURCE LINES 70-77

 .. code-block:: Python

-    mechanism = "mem"
+    mechanism = "mcar"
     p=0.8
     amputer = Amputer(mechanism=mechanism, p=p, random_state=random_state)
     transformed_Xs = amputer.fit_transform(Xs)